What is the reason for the breeding program?

 How did the female elephants get pregnant?

-Our male elephant Gung naturally bred and impregnated two of our female elephants - Thong Dee and Pak Boon.
-He is the first and only male elephant in Australia to ever achieve this.
+Our male elephant Gung naturally bred two of our female elephants, Thong Dee and Pak Boon.

-Our female matriarch - Porntip became pregnant through artificial insemination.
+Another female Porntip became pregnant through artificial insemination.
 This was performed by a world renowned team of elephant reproduction specialists from the Berlin Institute of Zoo Biology and Wildlife Research.
 This artificial insemination technique is vital to the genetic diversity and health of the future elephant herd to ensure that the calves are not all related.

 All three females have now successfully given birth to their first calves –